Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Problem Formulation and Design

-\textbf{Offline learning.} Typical resource-constrained IoT platforms, with limited memory and CPUs, are unfit to support training neural networks accurately.
+\textbf{Offline learning.} Typical resource-constrained IoT platforms, with limited memory and CPUs, are unfit to train neural networks.
 Therefore, we train our neural network offline, and embed the result of the learning on the resource-constrained device for its inference step.
 We train our DQN for 200~000 iterations with an epsilon-greedy selection scheme.
-The selection probability in annealed from 100\% to 1\% linearly over the length of 100~000 steps, and fixed to a random action probability of 1\% afterwards.
-We select a discount factor (see \S\ref{sec:background:RL}) of 0.7.
+The selection probability in annealed from 100\% to 1\% linearly over the length of 100~000 steps, and fixed to a random action probability of 1\% afterward.
+We select a discount factor $\gamma$ of 0.7.

+\textbf{Embedded DQN.} Our goal is a DQN able to run on various IoT platforms, even as resource-constrained as the old TelosB (4~MHz CPU, 10~kB RAM, no FPU).
+Thus, we implement our own neuronal compute-system rather than use an existing framework, and use fixed-point integers for computation, set to 100 (two floating digits)~\cite{Lin2016-nn-quantization}.
+By using 2B per weight and 4B for intermediary computation, our DQN uses 2.1~kB to store weights in flash, and 400~B of RAM for intermediary results.
+On the old TelosB platform, a DQN execution takes 90~ms, due to 32-bit computation on a 16-bit CPU.
+In comparison, a slot takes roughly 20~ms. Thus, we execute the DQN after the last control slot.